bcw222/chromium-website/site/getting-involved/download-chromium/index.md

 ### Please [file bugs](https://crbug.com/new) as appropriate.

+If your Mac errors about "Chromium.app is damaged and can't be opened", run this to remove the quarantine attribute:  `xattr -d com.apple.quarantine Chromium.app`

 ## Downloading old builds of Chrome / Chromium

 Let's say you want a build of Chrome 44 for debugging purposes.
 Google does not